 the earlier bottle top version if I can find one.

-Refrigeration - compressor area at bottom
+Refrigeration - compressor area at bottom shows some surface

 First step is to disassemble the machine.

 Next I built a custom table to hold the refrigeration, so I

 could work on it and avoid damaging it.